-This course provides a framework for infant/toddler care in a childcare setting.
-Developmental care giving strategies are emphasized.
-These include designing and implementing developmentally appropriate practices that meet accreditation standards set by the National Association for the Education of Young Children and learning about high quality practices that are recommended by California State Department of Education and WestEd.
-Prerequisite: None.
-Recommended Preparation: CDE-119.
+This course provides a framework for infant/toddler care in a childcare setting emphasizing developmental caregiving strategies and designing developmentally appropriate practices that meet accreditation standards set by the National Association for the Education of Young Children and learning about high quality practices that are recommended by the California State Department of Education and WestEd.
+Students will be required to complete observations in licensed care facilities which may require TB and Criminal Record Clearances.
+Prerequisite: CDE-110 (with a grade of C or better).
+Recommended Preparation: ENGL-101. --Transfers to CSU only